 For most applications such as Paint Shop pro and others

-The tiles on this page are all for use in PS and PS elements (they contain the PAT files for use in PS) but they can also be used in most other applications as the sets generally also contain the PNG format files - sources for the tiles - and they can be loaded as tiles in many other applications such as Paint Shop Pro, Xara, Indesign, Photo-Paint and many others.
+The tiles on this page are all for use in PS and PS elements (they contain the PAT for use in PS) but they can also be used in most other applications as the sets generally also contain the PNGs - sources for the tiles - and they can be loaded as tiles in many other applications such as Paint Shop Pro, Xara, Adobe IND, Photo-Paint and many others.
 You can also use the super colorful exciting designs as layers in many applications as well as a source for stunning and unusual brush strokes.
 The tiles are in a variety of sizes all 300 DPI.
 They are all seamless tiles so you can use them with any size of design.

 They can be loaded into PS and elements in a number of ways.
 The best is probably via the fill command found via the layer menu and new fill layer command.
 The best thing about it, you can shift the tiles as well as set a scale (though why there is no angle has always baffled me.

 Use with effects